To the Members of TIRUPATI FORGE LTD.

 Government of India in terms of sub-section (11) of Section 143 of the Act we give inthe

 "Annexure A" a statement on the matters specified in paragraphs 3 and 4 ofthe Order to the

 2. As required by Section 143(3) of the Act we report that:

 f.
-On the basis of written representations received from the directors as on March 312018 taken on record by the Board of Directors none of the directors is disqualified ason March 31 2018 from being appointed as a director in terms of Section 164(2) of theAct.
+On the basis of written representations received from the directors as on March 312021 taken on record by the Board of Directors none of the directors is disqualified ason March 31 2021 from being appointed as a director in terms of Section 164(2) of theAct.

 g.
 With respect to the adequacy of the internal financial controls over financialreporting of the company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B" to this report

 i.
-According to records of the company information and explanation given by managementof the company there are no disputes or case pending againstthe Company.
+According to records of the company information and explanation given by managementof the company there are no disputes or case pending against the Company.